Heterotic N=(0,2) CP(N-1) Model with Twisted Masses: Geometric Formulation

 \subsection{Twisted Masses}

 The twisted-mass deformation is carried out by formally lifting the theory to four-dimensional space and introducing a set of four-dimensional vector superfields $ V^i $,

 with only the ``transverse'' components of the gauge field nonvanishing (remember, we assume that the string is ``oriented'' in the ($x_0$, $x_3$)-plane), and with $ \lambda $ and $ D $ equal to zero ($ \lambda $ and $ D $ are other components of the vector superfield).
-The components $A_1^i$ and $A_2^i$ are constant and define the twisted masses through the following relations:
+The components $A_1^i$ and $A_2^i$ are constant and define the twisted masses\footnote{We note that relations \eqref{mGi} assume the $ \ov{\Phi}\, e^{\displaystyle V}\, \Phi $ normalization of the gauge field $ V $ inside the kinetic term.
+In the case when the normalization $ \ov{\Phi}\, e^{\displaystyle - 2 V} \Phi $ is used, as we do in the dimensional reduction of SQED in Section~\ref{gaugef}, the relations instead become $ m^k ~=~ A_1^k ~+~ i\, A_2^k $\,.} through the following relations:

 These vector superfields are precisely the same kind of superfields that could give the twisted masses $m^l$ in the model \eqref{sigma_full}, see discussion after Eq.~\eqref{msusy}.
 However, now their number is $ N - 1 $ instead of $ N $.
 In particular, as was mentioned, these superfields preserve \ntwot supersymmetry after dimensional reduction to two dimensions.
 Until Section~\ref{sbreaking} we will not dwell on the obvious fact that the number of the mass parameters in the geometric formulation so far is less (by one) than that of the gauge formulation.